okohll/abdocs/content/guides/guide1-crm/tasklist.md

 ## Create a table called "Tasks"
 Our simple application will need to store information about the tasks our users create.
 This is done by creating a database table.
-In agileBase this is achieved by navigating to the developer interface and pressing the “add new table button”.
+In Agilebase this is achieved by navigating to the developer interface and pressing the “add new table button”.
 [guide 1 - video 1]{{<youtube id="-kY2RRzKqxQ">}}

 ## Add fields to the "Tasks" table